-Proper care of your teeth and gums can go a long way in preventing the onset of oral problems associated with diabetes.
-The following toothbrushing and flossing tips are recommended by the National Institutes of Diabetes and Digestive and Kidney Diseases (NIDDK):
+Proper care of your teeth and gums can go a long way to prevent oral problems linked to diabetes.
+The following tooth brushing and flossing tips are recommended by the National Institutes of Diabetes and Digestive and Kidney Diseases (NIDDK):

 Brush twice daily with a soft, nylon brush with rounded bristles and fluoride toothpaste.

-Use small, circular motions and short back-and-forth motions (avoid hard back-and-forth motions).
+Use small, circular motions and short back-and-forth motions.
+Don't use hard back-and-forth motions.